-They say the early bird gets the worm.
-Almost one month earlier than last year, Harvard Business School (HBS) has released its application essay prompt.
-Maybe it was able to do so expeditiously because… it made no changes to the question from last year.
-HBS director of admissions Chad Losee, now entering his third application season, must feel the prompt is effective in eliciting the kind of information the admissions committee finds valuable in evaluating potential students.
+At last the 2019–2020 MBA admissions season has kicked off, with Harvard Business School (HBS) releasing (or shall we say rereleasing) its single application essay prompt.
+Once again, HBS has made no changes to its question.
+HBS Managing Director of MBA Admissions Chad Losee, now entering his fourth application season, must feel the prompt is effective in eliciting the kind of information the admissions committee finds valuable in evaluating potential students.
 Our analysis of the prompt and advice on the best way to approach it therefore also remain constant…

 “As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA Program?” (no word limit)